-The "Class Notional Amount" of each Reference Tranche as of any Payment Date is a notional amount equal to the initial Class Notional Amount of such Reference Tranche, minus the aggregate amount of Senior Reduction Amounts and/or Subordinate Reduction Amounts allocated to such Reference Tranche on such Payment Date and all prior Payment Dates, minus the aggregate amount of Tranche Write-down Amounts allocated to reduce the Class Notional Amount of such Reference Tranche on such Payment Date and on all prior Payment Dates, and plus the aggregate amount of Tranche Write-up Amounts allocated to increase the Class Notional Amount of such Reference Tranche on such Payment Date and on all prior Payment Dates.
-For the avoidance of doubt, no Tranche Write-up Amount or Tranche Write-down Amount will be applied twice on the same Payment Date.
+The "Class Notional Amount" of each Reference Tranche as of any Payment Date is a notional amount equal to the initial Class Notional Amount of such Reference Tranche, minus the aggregate amount of Senior Reduction Amounts and/or Subordinate Reduction Amounts allocated to such Reference Tranche on such Payment Date and all prior Payment Dates, minus the aggregate amount of Tranche Write-down Amounts allocated to reduce the Class Notional Amount of such Reference Tranche on such Payment Dates, and plus the aggregate amount of Tranche On such Payment Date and on all prior Payment Dates, and plus the aggregate amount of Tranche Write-up Amounts allocated to increase the Class Notional Amount of such Reference Tranche on such Payment Dates.
+For the avoidance of doubt, no Tranche Write-up Amount or Tranche Write-up Amount will be applied twice on the same Payment Date.

-Allocation of Senior Reduction Amount and Subordinate Reduction Amount second, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, third, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, fourth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, fifth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, sixth, to the Class 1B-1 and Class 1B-1H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, and
+Allocation of Senior Reduction Amount and Subordinate Reduction Amount second, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, third, to the Class 2M-2A and Class 2M-AH Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, fourth, to the Class 2M-2B and Class 2M-BH Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, fifth, to the Class 2M-2C and Class 2M-CH Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, sixth, to the Class 2B-1 and Class 2B-1H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, and